Insulin Resistance: Are You One Of The 50% Of People Who Have It ?

-If we could intervene early in the process of hyperinsulinemia (too much insulin in your blood) and insulin resistance (less insulin function per unit amount in your blood) then we theoretically could stop a very predictable path towards numerous chronic diseases associated with these processes.
+If we could intervene early in the process of insulin resistance (less insulin function per unit amount in your blood) and secondary hyperinsulinemia (too much insulin in your blood) then we theoretically could alter a very predictable path towards numerous chronic diseases associated with these processes.
 That would allow us to intervene while your pancreas function (insulin production) is salvageable.

 In turn that might spare you a life of living with a substantial chronic disease burden.